MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 Naming template used for instances.
 3 tokens available :

 - `$id` _(mandatory)_: replaced by point number
-  - can be suffixe by a number to add a digit padding, ex: `$id3` can give `008`
+  - can be suffixed by a number to add a digit padding, ex: `$id3` can give `008`
 - `$sourcename` : basename of the instance source location used
 - `$sourceindex` : index attribute that was used to determine the instance source to pick.

 ## About

-The code use Lua tables that cannot store more than 2^27 (134 million) values.
+The code use Lua tables that cannot store more than 2e27 (134 million) values.
 I hope you never reach this amount of values. (something like 44mi points with XYZ values).